bbangert/velruse/docs/usage.rst

    learn all of the credentials for the user.

-Using in a Pyramid App
+As a Pyramid Plugin
 ======================

 The standalone Velruse application is simply a Pyramid application that is configured using Velruse's Pyramid plugin.
-To use Velruse in your own Pyramid applications you simply have to include include the providers you want in your configuration:
+To use Velruse in your own Pyramid applications you simply have to include the providers you want in your configuration:

 .. code-block:: python